mamabyrd1963/mama/README.md

-The Opium Wars between China and Britain in the mid-19th century, sparked by British attempts to expand the opium trade, resulted in China ceding Hong Kong and opening additional ports to foreign trade.
+The Atlantic slave trade reached its peak in the 18th century, with millions of Africans forcibly transported to the Americas to work on plantations and in mines, contributing to economic growth in European colonies.